Suggested links

 Stigma Surrounding Addiction and Recovery

-Even though the stigma of addiction and recovery is decreasing, it still exists.
+Even though the stigma of drug and alcohol addiction recovery is decreasing, it still exists.
 Many employers still view an applicant’s past drug use as a sign of unreliability or poor judgment.

 To combat this, you should be honest about your past without glossing over the details or making excuses.
-Show them what you’ve learned from that experience so they can see that it has not affected your ability to work hard and be reliable.
+Show prospective employers what you’ve learned from your experience so they can see that it has not affected your ability to work hard and be reliable.

 Limited Job Skills